DroneResponse/airsim-integration/README.md

 ```
 Depending on your installation, the paths may be different from above.
 For example, if installed with `brew` then the path may be `/opt/homebrew/Cellar/gstreamer/...` With `brew`, the gstreamer packages including various elements (base, good, bad, ugly) will be installed separately as well.

 You can alternately [compile directly](https://gstreamer.freedesktop.org/documentation/installing/on-mac-osx.html#manual-compilation) with flags to headers, libraries and frameworks.

+When building on Linux, you should be able to use a pre-existing installation of pkg-config and do not need to set the env variables above.

 ### Airsim send
-Note: Only has been built using an Arm Mac to date.
-It may work on other Linux devices, but isn't guarunteed without modifications.

 _Additional dependencies:_
 - cmake

-Set required environment variables:
+Set required environment variable:
 - AIRSIM_ROOT - AirSim install directory (ie. `/Users/<user>/repos/AirSim`)

+If you are compiling on mac and gstreamer is installed as a /Library/Framework, you will want to set the following environment variable so the required headers are successfully found
-- GSTREAMER_ROOT - Gstreamer install directory (ie. `/Library/Frameworks/GStreamer.framework` - this will be different if installed via a package manager or in a linux OS other than Mac)
+- GSTREAMER_ROOT - Gstreamer install directory (ie. `/Library/Frameworks/GStreamer.framework`)

 Create a build directory and run cmake / make:
 ```bash